Biofilms & Why You Need A Biofilm Disruptor

 Discover more about microbiomes in this article.

 Some biofilms, like the dental plaque I mentioned previously, are very common.
-Others, such as ones that can colonize chronic wounds,8 or the lung infections in cystic fibrosis patients,9 for example, affect people with compromised immune systems and/or long-term illnesses.
-Conventional medicine acknowledges these, as well as certain life-threatening conditions such as endocarditis,10 a bacterial infection of the heart that requires acute care, or chronic obstructive pulmonary disease,12 which requires long-term care.
+Others, such as ones that can colonize chronic wounds9 or the lung infections in cystic fibrosis patients,10 for example, affect people with compromised immune systems and/or long-term illnesses.
+Conventional medicine acknowledges these, as well as certain life-threatening conditions such as endocarditis,11 a bacterial infection of the heart that requires acute care, or chronic obstructive pulmonary disease,12 which requires long-term care.

 To combat gut biofilms, use the 4R approach that I detail on my blog.
 The first of the 4Rs is remove.
 The goal is to get rid of things that negatively affect your gut’s environment, including bacteria, fungi, and the colonies that can form without your knowledge.